nkukka/docker-and-microservices-training/handson/day1/docker/lesson2-dockerfile/lesson2.md

   the tools needed to install dependencies and run the application.
 Copy whatever application you use to the folder where your Dockerfile is.

-3. For the application to run in the container you need to:
+3. For the application to run in the container you need to make sure that the Dockerfile you are creating will create an image that meets the following requirements:
-  - Have node and npm available (comes with 'library/node')
+  - Have node and npm available (comes with the image 'library/node')
   - Create a folder inside the image to store the application
   - Copy the application from this repository to the folder
   - Run 'npm install' to install all needed dependencies for the application